Mohamed-abdalazez/Mohamed-abdalazez/README.md

 ## Do you want to know more?

 - 🐭 I'm a Founder Of Safaret Land.
-- ♞ I play chess and sometimes I play chess.
+- ♞ I'm playing chess and sometimes I'm playing chess.
-- 🦊 I watch anime and sometimes I watch anime.
+- 🦊 I'm watching anime and sometimes I'm watching anime.
 - 👋 byeBye.

 ### let's Hangout: